Rule of Thumb: If you don’t have money, you’re probably gonna need time. And that’s what you’ll notice about each of the methods discussed below.

-The first thing you need to do, and this is an absolute must, is create a client avatar.
+The first thing you need to do, and this is an absolute must, is create a client avatar or buyer persona.
 Who is your ideal customer?

-You can use a free tool like this one: Hubspot Avatar
+You can use a free tool like Hubspot’s Make My Persona.

 - Who do they currently go to for the product/service I’m offering

-- Where are they found on the internet (what pages do they like, which groups are they part of?)
+- Where are they found on the internet (which Facebook pages do they like, what groups are they a part of?)